rixx/ynab-downgrade/README.md

 You'll want to import every file next, each under the appropriate account.
 Make sure to select Year/Month/Date as time format, as well as "Include transactions before account start date".

-Next, approve all transactions and re-categorize if any did not receive a matching category on import.
+Next, approve all transactions and recategorise if any did not receive a matching category on import.
 This shouldn't happen, but probably will in some edge cases.
 If YNAB can't find a category, it should put the category in the memo field, so that in most cases, you can search for that field, bulk-select and handle the transactions fairly quickly.